 - To establish a Gàidhlig Medium (GM) catchment area for Plockton Primary School.
 The new catchment will overlay the current English Medium (EM) catchments of Plockton Primary School, Kyle of Lochalsh Primary School, Kyleakin Primary School, Auchtertyre Primary School, and Loch Duich Primary School.
-Particular arrangements will apply for transport to Plockton from the other catchment areas. - To establish a Gàidhlig Medium catchment area for Lochcarron Primary School, the GM catchment to be identical to the school's English Medium catchment.
+Particular arrangements will apply for transport to Plockton from the other catchment areas. - To establish a Gàidhlig Medium catchment area for Lochcarron Primary School, the GM catchment to be identical to the school's English Medium catchment. - To formalise the current arrangements relating to Gàidhlig Medium Education (GME) in Plockton High School, under which the catchment area for Plockton High School will apply to both Gàidhlig Medium and English Medium education.

 If implemented as drafted, the two proposed GM catchments will include 6 of the 8 primary school catchments within the Plockton ASG.
 The remaining 2 primary schools are Glenelg Primary and Applecross Primary.
 The distances and travel times between Plockton and Glenelg, and between Applecross and Lochcarron, make it impractical to include them within the suggested GM catchments.
+This Proposal was originally issued for public consultation in March 2020, but the consultation exercise was abandoned after the national lockdown was imposed.
+The Council is now re-issuing the Proposal.